 - Researchers tested the extent of malaria transmission among those with or without symptoms

-- A few malaria-infected children with no symptoms served as super-spreaders of the disease
+- Few malaria-infected children with no symptoms served as super-spreaders of infections

 - Findings may open a new chapter for malaria control, says an expert